BattleDemon/Tales-Of-Valour-IT-Assignment-2023-/README.md

 # Tales-Of-Valour-IT-Assignment-2023-
-Originally started for an IT assignment, where i was given a 100 line base to improve on (origional game).
+Originally started for an IT assignment, where i was given a 100 line base to improve on (original game).